mjmlio/mjml-app/README.md

 ## Features

-#### Template Manager
-Create your own template gallery in your local environment
+  - **Template manager**: Create your own template gallery in your local environment

-#### Live reload:
-The app auto reload your template when you stop writing for a short amount of time
+  - **Live reload**: The app auto reload your template when you stop writing for a short amount of time

-#### Themes
-You can customize your environment by choosing your favorite theme under the setting tab in the editor
+  - **Themes**: You can customize your environment by choosing your favorite theme under the setting tab in the editor

-#### Send Test emails
-Using a Mailjet account, send your template right to your inbox.
+  - **Send test emails**: Using a Mailjet account, send your template right to your inbox.

-#### Gist integration
-Export your template in a gist to be able to share it with your friends
+  - **Gist integration**: Export your template in a gist to be able to share it with your friends

 ## Contribute

 We highly recommend this project to anyone willing to start learning React/Redux or electron.
 It is a really and easy cool ecosystem.

-#### Step 1:
+##### Launch environment
 Open a terminal, clone this repository, go into the generated folder, and run
 ``` bash